dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actors/dotnet-actors-usage.md

 When logging, avoid using format strings like: `$"Getting state at {DateTime.UtcNow}"`

-Logging should use the [named placeholder syntax](https://docs.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line#log-message-template) which is more performant and offers better integration with logging systems.
+Logging should use the [named placeholder syntax](https://docs.microsoft.com/dotnet/core/extensions/logging?tabs=command-line#log-message-template) which offers better performance and integration with logging systems.

 ### Using an explicit actor type name

-By default, the *type* of the actor as seen by clients is derived from the name of the actor implementation class.
-The default name will be the class name name (without namespace).
+By default, the _type_ of the actor, as seen by clients, is derived from the _name_ of the actor implementation class.
+The default name will be the class name (without namespace).

 If desired, you can specify an explicit type name by attaching an `ActorAttribute` attribute to the actor implementation class.